zak-schlemmer/robot/README.md

 * [docker-compose](https://docs.docker.com/compose/)

-There are other things for osx to user docker-sync now.
+There are additional requirements for using robot in osx.

-Robot will at least try to install most of them for you.

-For most things it will install/use homebrew.
+The install and update will try to install/use homebrew.

-If you do not want homebrew on your machine, you need:
+If you do not want homebrew on your machine, you will need:

 * unison
 * unison-fsmonitor